jacobgardner/ts-audit/README.md

 -   [ ] Test in browser
 -   [ ] Move config.ts to using user passed options instead.
 -   [ ] Use `dtslint` in tests
+-   [ ] Create `.d.ts` file in tests that overrides types in `/build` so we don't need to install separately in tests and `link` against the parent.
+        It should provide a much smoother testing experience.